Types of Ventilation

 - + Can be used non-invasively via the mask

-- - Cannot be used on unconscious patients
+- - Cannot be used if the patient is unconscious

 You can find a clear infographic on modes of mechanical ventilation here.